Sahar009/awari/API_SETUP.md

 2. Falls back to other APIs if Google Places fails
 3. Uses comprehensive fallback data if all APIs fail

-**You can use the system without any API keys** - it will use the comprehensive fallback data (60+ Lagos cities, etc.), but Google Places API provides the best user experience with real-time address suggestions.
+**You can use the system completely FREE** - it will automatically use Nominatim (OpenStreetMap) API for real-time address suggestions when Google Places API key is not configured.
+No setup required!

+**Free Tier Options:**
+- ✅ **Nominatim (OpenStreetMap)**: Completely free, no API key needed, works immediately
+- ✅ **Google Places API**: $200 free credit/month (requires API key setup)
+- ✅ **Fallback data**: Always available (60+ Lagos cities, etc.)

+The system will automatically use the best available option!